 The estate track was easy to follow.
 It took us through a break in the plantation, a wide swathe of grass and saplings.
 It felt brilliant to be back out walking; the air had that clarity of a long, almost cloudless summer evening.

 A golden-banded dragonfly sped away up the track in front of us, off the dark pool he had been hunting above.
 I wish I could have got a closer look.
 They are so fast.

-The plantation ended and there in the middle of nowhere was Loch Dubh, the black lake, looking gloriously blue, and a simply enormous house with a turret, a telescope in its top window.
-The window frames and gables were freshly painted a smart scarlet paint and the whole thing looked most unlikely.
+The plantation ended and there in the middle of nowhere was Loch Dubh, the black lake, looking gloriously blue, and a simply enormous house with a turret and a telescope in its top window.
+The window frames and gables were freshly painted a smart scarlet.
+The whole thing looked most unlikely.

 There were tennis courts, a single helter-skelter slide and a pedalo pulled up onto the jetty next to a rowing boat.

 The track followed the black lake around to its far end

 and then on out into the moor again, mountains in the far distance.
 The vertical shoots of the native pines stood up like cactuses, making it look like some North American frontier.